-The process of risk management supports institutional ESTABLISHING RISK APPETITE management, as risk owners continuously capture risks in the University's electronic register for managerial review.
-According to the COSO Enterprise Risk Management Institutional risks are continuously reviewed, with six-month Framework, risk appetite is a broad-based description of oversight and revision meeting cycles.
-The responsibility the desired level of risk that an entity will take in pursuit of centres' risk management committees refer risks that require its mission.
-As the responsibility centres' risk management institutional managerial overview to the Rectorate RMC. committees predominantly focus on operational risks, the Where it makes sense, high-order strategic and operational risk management task team recommended that the setting risks are linked to the University's strategic priorities (see the of risk appetite be made a Rectorate RMC function.
-The task following page).
-With the revision of our institutional strategy team recommended the following process for the setting of in progress, new strategic priorities will be introduced in risk appetite to complement strategic management: 2018.
-In an effort to reduce exposure to these risks, they are • The Rectorate considers and prioritises risks associated strategically managed to acceptable levels of tolerance in the with achieving strategic objectives (identification of medium to long term.
+ESTABLISHING RISK APPETITE

+According to the COSO Enterprise Risk Management Framework, risk appetite is a broad-based description of the desired level of risk that an entity will take in pursuit of its mission.
+As the responsibility centres' risk management committees predominantly focus on operational risks, the risk management task team recommended that the setting of risk appetite be made a Rectorate RMC function.
+The task team recommended the following process for the setting of risk appetite to complement strategic management:

-- strategic risks at the annual institutional planning session). - The Rectorate considers extraordinary risks challenging the realisation of one or more strategic objectives. - The risk management task team drafts applicable risk appetite statements. - The Rectorate approves the draft risk appetite statements for consideration by the Audit and Risk Committee of Council. - Council approves the risk appetite statements, thereby authorising SU to accept certain risks in the pursuit of realising its strategic objectives.
+- The Rectorate considers and prioritises risks associated with achieving strategic objectives (identification of strategic risks at the annual institutional planning session). - The Rectorate considers extraordinary risks challenging the realisation of one or more strategic objectives. - The risk management task team drafts applicable risk appetite statements. - The Rectorate approves the draft risk appetite statements for consideration by the Audit and Risk Committee of Council. - Council approves the risk appetite statements, thereby authorising SU to accept certain risks in the pursuit of realising its strategic objectives.